bynacon/meta-modberry/README.md

 # meta-modberry
 Techbase Modberry industrial Computer based on a Raspberry Pi Compute Module 4

-This README file contains information on the contents of the meta-bynacon layer.
+This README file contains information on the contents of the meta-modberry layer.

 Please see the corresponding sections below for details.